noscript>

 The original Big Tex was destroyed by an electrical fire in 2012.
 A new 25,000-pound and 3-foot-taller Big Tex was unveiled in 2013.

 Today, Big Tex stands proudly, offering his friendly mechanical wave to the millions of fairgoers who visit each year.
-And for those who witnessed his Abilene sojourn, he remains a cherished part of ACU’s folklore, a symbol of audacity and community spirit that lives on.
+And for those who witnessed his Abilene sojourn, he remains a memorable part of ACU’s folklore.

 – Robin Saylor